 Additional Learning Needs & EHC Plans

-Our team of qualified specialist tutors can provide formal and informal assessments of students’ individual learning needs, such as dyslexia or those who are neuron diverse.
+Our team of qualified specialist tutors can provide formal and informal assessments of students’ individual learning needs.

 For students with EHC plans we develop individual learning programmes that are regularly reviewed and adjusted as needed.
 Students with English as their second language are offered extra tuition with a specialist teacher.